haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 - patch_cinavia: This will let you remove cinavia copy-protection on hdd content
 - patch_gameboot: This will let you enable that old 2.78-OFW gameboot sound and animation.
 The sound files will be automatically copied to matching coldboot devflash package and also remove 01.p3t file, to give more freespace on devflash
 - patch_fself: This will let you run FSELFs on a CEX CFW for both kernels, even loading DEX kernel on CEX (my favourite :D)
 - patch_appldr_unsigned_apps: This will let you patch (4.21 ONLY) appldr for running unsigned apps, based on DEMONHADES.
 Now you can remove kakaroto's unsigned app vsh patch, which disables npdrm_fself on DEX.
-So no more shutdowns or blackscreens when kakaroto's patch is removed (also my favourite :D)
+So no more shutdowns or blackscreens when kakaroto's patch is removed on a CEX CFW (also my favourite :D)

 NOTE FOR COBRA CFWs:
 When patching a cobra cfw, keep in mind to update cobra hashes on protected modules.
 Maybe i will release a task to patch hashes automatically in stage2, but for now no plans on it !!!